-Details of a number of surplus land sites have been provided to a developer with the intention of identifying both land values and to identify the potential number of affordable homes that could be built across these sites.
+Details of a number of surplus land sites have been provided to a developer with the intention of identifying the optimal way of using these assets to support the provision of additional affordable housing on these surplus sites.

 Outcomes from the 2017/18 Housing Strategy action plan were discussed by the Overview & Scrutiny Panel (Performance & Growth) in September 2018.
 Highlights include the 363 successful homelessness preventions during 2017/18 and the completion of 123 affordable homes.